-- To be considered for AC occupancy, an applicant must be a minimum of 17 years old.
+- A5 - To be considered for AC occupancy, an applicant must be a minimum of 17 years

-Further, if the applicant is 17 at the time residency is taken, s/he must turn 18
+old.
+Further, if the applicant is 17 at the time residency is taken, they must turn

 Exceptions for special circumstances will be considered by the Director of Residential

 - A6 - All AC residents must contract for one of the standard residential or special